 Updated: 8/01/18 | August 1st, 2018

 Most people aren’t born savvy travelers.
 It’s something that only comes with on-the-road experience.
-In the beginning, you make a lot of mistakes.
+In the beginning, you make a lot of travel mistakes.
 Travel savviness is a process born of missed buses, foolish behavior, cultural unawareness, and countless tiny errors.
 Then, one day, you begin to seamlessly move through airports and integrate yourself into new cultures like a fish to water.

 1. Always pack a towel